CalligraphyByHerald/mechanical/README.md

 License: MIT
-If you find this material useful, or would otherwise like to, feel free to donate via venmo at https://venmo.com/Diana-Vermilya with the comment "Herald."
+If you find this material useful, or would otherwise like to, feel free to donate to our future engineering endeavors via venmo at https://venmo.com/Diana-Vermilya with the comment "Herald."